lgonzalescc/lgonzalescc/README.md

 - 👋 Hi, I’m Luis Gonzales
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning Java Web development
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me is sending a email: luisgonzacc@gmail.com